Tokyo Big Sight

-The center was a planned venue for the 2020 Summer Olympics hosting wrestling, fencing and taekwondo events, but the reduction of public funds forced the organization committee to choose an alternative location for these events; it instead served as the main broadcasting and press center for the Games.
+The center hosts the Comiket convention since 1996 and the AnimeJapan convention since 2014.
+It previously hosted the Tokyo International Anime Fair from 2002 to 2013.
+It was a planned venue for the 2020 Summer Olympics hosting wrestling, fencing and taekwondo events, but the reduction of public funds forced the organization committee to choose an alternative location for these events; it instead served as the main broadcasting and press center for the Games.